Ownership Mental Model

 Why Ownership

-There are basically three ways a programming language can deal with memory.
-You can manage it by hand (C, C++), which is fast but terrifying.
-You can let a garbage collector handle it (Java, Go, Python), which is convenient but comes with latency spikes, higher memory usage, and unpredictable pauses.
-Or you can use ownership (Rust), which gives you deterministic, zero-overhead cleanup with compile-time safety.
+A language has three ways to deal with memory.
+It can hand the job to you (C, C++), which is fast and terrifying in equal measure.
+It can hand the job to a garbage collector (Java, Go, Python), which is convenient but pays for that convenience in latency spikes, heavier memory use, and pauses you cannot predict.
+Or it can use ownership (Rust), which buys deterministic, zero-overhead cleanup with safety proven at compile time.

-Loon picks ownership.
-But it asks a follow-up question that Rust didn't: does the programmer actually need to see the machinery?
-Rust proved the ownership model works beautifully.
-Loon bets that the compiler can make ownership decisions on your behalf, so you get the performance benefits without the annotation tax.
+Loon chooses ownership, then asks a question Rust did not: does the programmer actually need to see the machinery?
+Rust showed the ownership model works beautifully.
+Loon wagers that the compiler can make the ownership decisions for you, so you keep the performance and skip the annotation tax.

 How It Differs from Rust

 In Rust, you are an active participant in ownership.
 You write &, &mut, 'a, and where T: 'static.
 You choose between Box, Rc, and Arc.
-You spend real time reasoning about lifetimes.
+You spend real attention reasoning about lifetimes.

-Loon takes a fundamentally different position: you write code using values, and the compiler decides whether to move, borrow, or copy.
-It inserts borrows where safe, clones where necessary, and drops values at exactly the right time.
-You never write a lifetime annotation.
-Not because they are hidden; because they are not needed.
+Loon takes a different position entirely.
+You write code in terms of values, and the compiler decides whether to move, borrow, or copy.
+It inserts borrows where they are safe, clones where they are necessary, and drops values at exactly the right moment.
+You never write a lifetime annotation, not because Loon hides them, but because they are not needed.

-This is not hiding complexity.
-It is removing unnecessary decisions.
-The compiler has strictly more information than you do about value lifetimes, so it makes better choices.
+This is not complexity hidden away.
+It is decisions removed.
+The compiler holds strictly more information than you do about how long a value lives, so it makes the better call.

 The Compiler's Decision Process

-When you pass a value to a function or assign it to a new binding, the compiler follows a clear decision process.
-Understanding these rules is not required for writing Loon, but it helps build intuition about what happens under the hood.
+When you pass a value to a function or bind it to a new name, the compiler follows a clear sequence of rules.
+You do not need to know them to write Loon, but knowing them builds an accurate intuition for what happens beneath the surface.

 1. Copy for primitives

 Integers, floats, booleans, and characters are always copied.
-They are small enough that duplicating them is essentially free, so the compiler never bothers with ownership tracking for these types.
+They are small enough that duplicating them costs nothing worth counting, so the compiler tracks no ownership for them at all.

 [let x 42]